loganasherjones/pycon_proposals/beer-garden.rst

 * Transparency? - ✓
 * Authentication? - ✓

-**Plugins all the way Down** - 5 min w/Live Demo
+**Plugins all the way Down** - 5 min w/live demo

-* Tie two plugins together easily - Live Coding
+* Tie two plugins together easily - live coding
-* Explore how tracing works in the GUI - Explore the GUI
+* Explore how tracing works in the GUI - explore the GUI
 * Explore what happens when an exception occurs

 **Questions** - 5 min